tokensmith/otter/README.md

 ### Embedded Container

 Otter can run in a Jetty powered [embedded servlet container](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/server/HelloServer.java).
-The embedded container can be configured to specify the port, document root, and the location of the request log.
+The port, document root, and the request log are all configurable.
 The [servlet container factory](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/server/container/ServletContainerFactory.java) is how the container is configured to run Otter.

 ##### Entry Filter
 An [entry filter](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/servlet/EntryFilter.java)
 is added for all requests and is configured in the [servlet container factory](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/server/container/ServletContainerFactory.java#L153).
 It's responsibility is to determine if requests should be forwarded onto the [entry servlet](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java) or the container.
-The entry servlet will dispatch the request to Otter.
+The entry servlet will dispatch requests to Otter.
 The container handles requests to render JSPs and static assets.
 When a request should be handled by the entry servlet then `/app` is prepended to the url path.
 This is needed so the entry servlet the will handle the request.
+Your resource urls do not need to have `/app` Otter's dispatcher ignores `/app` when searching for the resource to handle the request.

 ##### Entry Servlet